Skip to main content

 Optimal Cache Eviction

-Additionally, conventional cache eviction policies may not optimally benefit machine learning workloads: cache eviction policies on general CPUs attempt to approximate the problem of anticipating what memory the program will need in the future, which is undecidable for general Turing-complete programs.
+Additionally, conventional cache eviction policies may not optimally benefit machine-learning workloads; cache eviction policies on general CPUs attempt to approximate the problem of anticipating what memory the program will need in the future, which is undecidable for general Turing-complete programs.

 But with many machine learning workloads, the computation graph is known ahead of time, so it is decidable what memory will be needed at each program point, so a compiler can take memory latency into account explicitly, reducing or eliminating the benefit of a conventional cache.